 Capital gains and investment income

 Generally speaking, Denmark imposes tax on capital gains arising from the sale of private (non-business) assets.
-Typical assets not subject to capital gains taxation (if assets are non-business related) are furniture, art, jewellery and similar.
+Typical assets not subject to capital gains taxation (if assets are non-business related) are furniture, art, and jewellery.

-Gains from the sale of privately owned properties, which has served as the primary place of living for the owner (during period of ownership), will not be subject to capital gain taxation, if the property is located on a lot/land which is less than 1,400 square meters in size.
-This is known as the "parcelhusregel".
-If the lot/land is larger than 1,400 square meters, then the realized gain may still be exempted from taxation depending on actual circumstances.
-A similar rule exist for vacation houses/properties (known as "sommerhusreglen"), although conditions differs somewhat from what applies for ordinary houses/properties.
+Gains from the sale of a privately owned property, which has served as the primary place of living for the owner (during the period of ownership), will not be subject to capital gain taxation if the property is located on a lot/land that is less than 1,400 square metres in size.
+This is known as the 'parcelhusregel'.
+If the lot/land is larger than 1,400 square metres, then the realised gain may still be exempted from taxation depending on actual circumstances.
+A similar rule exists for vacation houses/properties (known as 'sommerhusreglen'), although conditions differ somewhat from what applies for ordinary houses/properties.

 Taxable capital gains from the sale of other property acquired after 1 January 1999 are taxed either as personal income or capital income.
 Special transitional rules apply to profits on property acquired before 1 January 1999 and sold in the income year 1999 or later.

-For Individuals subject to full tax liability (resident and tax treaty resident in Denmark), foreign properties owned are subject to special exit tax rules.
-Under these rules an unrealized gain due to increase in the property value (of a property located outside of Denmark) will be subject to exit tax upon departure from Denmark.
-Gain is determined based on value of the property upon arrival to Denmark (or date of purchase if bought while already living in Denmark) converted to DKK using exchange rate on the date of arrival/date of purchase, and then the value of the property in DKK using the exchange rate on the date the Danish tax liability (tax liability as resident subject to taxation on worldwide income) ceases.
+For individuals subject to full tax liability (resident and tax treaty resident in Denmark), foreign properties owned are subject to special exit tax rules.
+Under these rules, an unrealised gain due to increase in the property value (of a property located outside of Denmark) will be subject to exit tax upon departure from Denmark.
+Gain is determined based on value of the property upon arrival to Denmark (or date of purchase if bought while already living in Denmark) converted to Danish kroner using the exchange rate on the date of arrival/date of purchase, and then the value of the property in Danish kroner using the exchange rate on the date the Danish tax liability (tax liability as resident subject to taxation on worldwide income) ceases.